Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ### How to find specific genomes in a large table of assemblies

-The genome assembly table for each species displays information chosen to help you decide which genome assemblies you would like to work with. ie Assembly name, Assembly accession number, type, strain and cultivar.
+The genome assembly table for each species displays information chosen to help you decide which genome you would like to work with. ie Assembly name, Assembly accession number, type, strain and cultivar.

 ![A table of genome assembly information](media/genome-assembly-table-full-width.png)

+Select Show more to see the whole table.

 #### How to filter the table contents